 - TP6450 Transpersonal Business

 Courses can be taken in any order, although, it is recommended that TP5055 be taken last, when the calendar allows.
 Courses are 12 weeks in length and offered three semesters per year on a rotating basis.
 Most students complete this certificate by taking one course a semester for five semesters.
 A student can complete this certificate in a shorter amount of time if they desire and if the course availability allows.

 After all coursework is completed, the student will need to write a final personal essay.
 This essay is required to obtain the Certificate of Completion.
-This essay of 1000 or more words, submitted to the Director of Advising and Assessment, should summarize the student’s intention for using what has been learned in the program.
+This essay of approximately 1000 words, submitted to firstname.lastname@example.org, should summarize the student’s intention for using what has been learned in the program.
 More information can be found in Moodle, under Student Resources.